societyofwork/societyofwork/guide.markdown

 navigation_weight: 3
 header:
   image: "/uploads/map.png"
-  blurb: A Brief History of Creativity
+  blurb: Learn About the Organizations in the Innovation District
-  button_txt: Seeing Is...
+  button_txt:
   button_link: "/"
 ---